 No matter which historic moment you choose, there are so many ways to bring it to life in a vintage wedding.
 Look to your venue’s architecture when picking a ceremony backdrop, incorporate antique furniture into your reception area, or play up old-school drawings in your paper goods.
 You can even give your wedding look a vintage touch with a gown or hairstyle influenced by your favored era.

 If you can’t decide how far to step back in time, these vintage wedding ideas will inspire you.

 An invitation suite with botanical drawings in a dusty gold hue brings to mind an elegant wallpaper design, while a deckled edge softens the look.
 Just take this couple's romantic invite as your vintage inspiration.

-Beautiful calligraphy goes a long way in evoking a vintage flair.
+Beautiful calligraphy goes a long way in evoking a classic flair.
 Stamp all your paper goods, invitation suite included, with some scrawling script.
 For this timeless wedding in Napa Valley, this invitation set the tone for an event inspired by the South of France.

 Mix Old and New

 This fashion designer's guipure lace gown takes cues from the Victorian era with long sleeves and a high neck, while a sheath silhouette has a more modern touch.
-So too do strappy sandals—the combination is the perfect mix of old and new.
+So do strappy sandals—the combination is the perfect mix of old and new.

 Borrow a Vintage Car

 Make your something borrowed a vintage car!
 This bride—who looked beyond chic in Oscar de la Renta—rolled up to her church wedding in a 1971 Rolls Royce.